Malta Retirement Programme: How to Apply in 2025

 Importance of Accuracy: Provide full and accurate information in your application.
 Missing or incorrect details can delay processing.
 Any misleading or concealed information will be taken seriously and may affect your application.

-8. Renewals: an applicant and dependents must be physically present in Malta for renewals of the residence status.
-The status is initially granted for one year, and then 2 years each thereafter.
+8. Renewals: The applicant and dependents must be physically present in Malta to renew their residence status.
+The status is initially granted for one year and then for two years each thereafter.
 Assuming compliance with requirements, the status can be maintained indefinitely.

 How long is the application process for the Malta Retirement Programme?